Reach Up to attain your full potential - Read and absorb knowledge in a broad range of topics.

 Photo Below Map: Beaver Mountain, Robson Valley, near McBride, B.C., Canada.

-Zero in on the horizontal white line in centre of photo.
-That is a "rock ledge" and the elementary school (grades 1 - 8) that I attended was at the left end of that rocky playground.
 Grab a copy of "In the Shadow of the Peaks" to get the details.
 Map shows geographic location of country-living described in the "Shadow" book.

-Zero in on the horizontal white line in centre of photo.
-That is a "rock ledge" and the elementary school (grades 1 - 8) that I attended was at the left end of that rocky playground.
 Grab a copy of "In the Shadow of the Peaks" to get the details.
 Map shows geographic location of country-living described in the "Shadow" book.

 This is the type of construction unit that the author writes about in chapter 21 of the "Shadow" book.
 Circa 1938, Hwy #16 near Tete Jaune Cache, B.C., Canada.